Yougigun/image-search/README.md

 2. Record User Feedback

 ### Overview:
 This is the initial design for an image search engine.
 To handle the processing of images efficiently, I have chosen to use a worker-based system to asynchronously process any images uploaded to the /images folder.
-This approach is essential because the image-to-embedding process is computationally intensive and time-consuming, and new images are constantly being uploaded.
+This approach is essential because the image-to-embedding process is computationally intensive and time-consuming, and new images might be constantly being uploaded.

 In the future, we can enhance scalability by leveraging blob storage solutions such as Amazon S3 or a self-hosted object storage service.